Parliamentary.ai

 Groups Affected

-• Local Authorities: They are responsible for enforcing the new laws, issuing and monitoring dog control notices, and maintaining the national database.
-This will likely increase their workload and associated costs.
+• Local Authorities: Responsible for enforcing the new laws, managing the database, and issuing and monitoring control notices.
+Increased workload and associated costs.

 Full Text